 What Is ACH Positive Pay?

-For ACH-based transactions, this system provides ACH Positive Pay services.
+For ACH transfer service, this system provides ACH Positive Pay services.
 Setting up this service allows implementing blocking and filtering parameters in order to establish maximum safety of these transactions.
 Filters specify which parties are allowed entries to prevent unexpected and unauthorized money transfers.

 Blocking parameters allow modifying records of transactions online in real time.
 To learn more about this service, it is good to contact your banking institution and let them familiarize you with this service’s setup process.